a bowl of pumpkin salad.

 Pumpkin – I find our social groups often have members asking is pumpkin keto.

-I always have a bit of laugh as realistically a lot of foods can be consumed on a ketogenic diet and you will still maintain a state of ketosis.
+I always have a bit of a laugh as realistically a lot of foods can be consumed on a ketogenic diet and you will still maintain a state of ketosis.

 Some pumpkin varieties can be very high in carbs but for this keto roast pumpkin recipe, I use a Jap pumpkin that is lower in carbs and delicious!